KnDmitriy/KnDmitriy/README.md

 - 👋 Hi, I’m @KnDmitriy
-- 🌱 I am a bachelor's degree holder and first-year magistrant from the Faculty of Computer Science and Information Technology at Saratov State University.
+- 🌱 I am a bachelor's degree holder and second-year magistrant from the Faculty of Computer Science and Information Technology at Saratov State University.
 - 📫 How to reach me?
 Via Vk:https://vk.com/d.konorov or email: dmitry222003@gmail.com

 <!---